-Are Robots ‘Stealing’ Productivity from Humans?An interview with Senior Partner, Global Automotive Manufacturing at Oliver Wyman
+Are Robots ‘Stealing’ Productivity from Humans?An interview with Senior Vice President, Global Automotive Manufacturing at Oliver Wyman

 The good news: Automation is creating factory work for humans, not just destroying it.
 And working in today’s auto factory is safer and more engaging than ever.
 The bad news: The U.S. can’t find the right humans for all this new work.